Functional Skills Qualifications (FSQ) outcomes

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

 You can use the drop-down selections to change the data in both graphs.
-You can choose to show data for each qualification level (level 1 or level 2) and for different student age groups (all students, students aged up to 18 years, students aged 19 years or older).
+You can choose to show data for each qualification level (Level 1 or Level 2) and for different student age groups (All students, students aged up to 18 years, students aged 19 years or older).
 Using the tabs you can switch between data for FSQ English and FSQ maths.

 A quarter is a 3 month period.
 A year is split into four quarters: